 Other video game development and related campus groups include:

 Cassidy is currently a fifth-year senior student in the Media Arts and Game Development program at UW-Whitewater.
-Graduating in May '22, she has been a member of the student organization GAMED for 3 years, serving as Vice President last year and President this year.
-Majors: B.S. in Media Arts & Game Design, emphasis on Technology, B.A. in Film Studies & English, emphasis on Professional Writing & Publishing, Certificates in Women’s & Gender Studies & LGBTQ+ Studies
+Graduating in May '22, she has been a member of the student organization GAMED for 3 years.
+Majors: B.S. in Media Arts & Game Design, emphasis on Technology, B.A. in Film Studies & English, emphasis on Professional Writing & Publishing, Certificates in Women’s & Gender Studies & LGBTQ+ Studies.

 The program includes four dedicated teaching labs — with a combination of PCs and Mac computers and drawing tablets.